The Educational Coach pleases crowds from Bournemouth to Oxford.

 Wow!
 September has been a busy month for The Educational Coach!
-And with the attendance of two large conferences in Bournemouth and Oxford, it has also been an exciting one.
+With the attendance of two large conferences in Bournemouth and Oxford, it has also been an exciting one.

-We are always so pleased to speak to engaged and interested crowds about coaching in schools, and it was a pleasure to be met with an abundance of rich conversation surrounding how to embed a coaching culture in schools.
+We are always so pleased to speak to engaged and interested crowds about coaching in schools, and it was a pleasure to be met with a warm reception, oversubscribed seminars, and an abundance of rich conversation around how to embed a coaching culture in schools.

-We had a wide range of conversations about the application of coaching in schools, from its use within peer observation and performance management to the powerful benefits of differentiated and personal CPD.
+We had a wide range of conversations about the application of coaching in schools, from its use within peer observation and performance management to the powerful benefits of differentiated and personal continuous professional development.

 We have already had great interest from the attendees of the conferences who are looking to carve the way for a culture of change within their schools.
-And it was agreed by many that coaching should not be a tool reserved purely for the leaders.
+It was agreed by many that coaching should not be a tool reserved purely for the leaders.

 So, the takeaway from this month is clear: if you are truly passionate about your aim of rolling out a coaching culture successfully, it needs time to embed - with the whole school on board.